 Download the full report (PDF).

-Matthew Elliott, Chief Executive of the TaxPayers’ Alliance, said:
+Matthew Elliott, Chief Executive of the TaxPayers’ Alliance and one of the authors of the report, said: